Skip to main content

 A general guideline is to drink half your body weight in ounces of water daily.

 Preventing dehydration is far easier and safer than treating it.
-Consistent daily habits are more effective than trying to catch up after symptoms develop.
-The following strategies can help maintain adequate hydration throughout the day.
+Consistent daily habits work better than trying to catch up after symptoms start.
+The strategies below can help you stay hydrated throughout the day.

 Practical prevention strategies include:

-A general guideline for daily water intake is approximately 8 cups (64 ounces) for most adults, though individual needs vary based on body size, activity level, climate, and health conditions.
-Your provider can help determine an appropriate fluid goal for your specific situation.
+A general guideline for daily water intake is about 8 cups (64 ounces) for most adults.
+Individual needs vary based on body size, activity level, climate, and health conditions.
+Your provider can help determine a fluid goal that fits your situation.

 Oral Rehydration Solutions

-When dehydration has already begun — particularly from illness involving vomiting or diarrhea — plain water alone is often not enough.
-The body needs both water and electrolytes (sodium, potassium, chloride) to properly rehydrate, and the presence of glucose enhances intestinal absorption of sodium and water through a mechanism called sodium-glucose cotransport.
+When dehydration has already started — especially from illness with vomiting or diarrhea — plain water alone is often not enough.
+The body needs both water and electrolytes (sodium, potassium, chloride) to properly rehydrate.
+Glucose helps the gut absorb sodium and water through a mechanism called sodium-glucose cotransport.

-Oral rehydration solutions (ORS) are specifically formulated to take advantage of this mechanism.
+Oral rehydration solutions (ORS) are formulated to take advantage of this mechanism.
 They are the recommended treatment for mild to moderate dehydration worldwide and are available over the counter at most pharmacies.
 Common options include Pedialyte (for children and adults), Drip Drop, and generic electrolyte solutions.
-For mild cases, sports drinks can provide some benefit, though they typically contain more sugar and less sodium than ideal ORS formulations.
+For mild cases, sports drinks can help, though they usually contain more sugar and less sodium than ideal ORS formulations.

 Key principles for oral rehydration: